eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/acl/index.md

-This command has two working modes: (1) You can review the access conditions of an actual account - this needs access to keycloak and the access condition API, (2) You can review the access conditions of an imaginary account with a set of freely added groups (what-if-scenario) - this only needs access to the access condition API.
+This command has two working modes: (1) You can review the access conditions of an actual account, (2) You can review the access conditions of an imaginary account with a set of freely added groups (what-if-scenario).

 The output of the command is a list of grants the account has based on your input and all access conditions loaded in the store.
 In addition to that, some metadata of the account is shown.